ClickHouse/NoiSQL/README.md

 echo 'export PATH="'$(pwd)'/bin:$PATH"' >> .profile
 ```

-In order to playback audio from the terminal (via STDIN) we use an open source project (with a convenient brew recipe) called 'sox'
+In order to playback audio from the terminal (via STDIN) we use an open source project (with a convenient brew recipe) called 'sox' (note that Xcode developer tools is a dependency, and if you don't have it installed, you will need to install it first via `xcode-select --install`)

 ```
 brew install sox